nguyenngocbinh/vhlss/README.md

 # ETL data for VHLSS

-# Note: In windows should using eval rather than source
+# Note: In windows, code should use eval rather than source

 source('D:/R/VHLSS/labels.R') # Should not

 eval(parse("labels.R", encoding = "UTF-8")) # Better

-# With graphs in rmarkdown is performed well
+# Graphs in rmarkdown are performed well
 eval(parse("graphs.R", encoding = "UTF-8"))